Evidential Requirements for EU Nationals who are Self-Employed

 Definition of Self-Employed

-A self-employed person under the Immigration (European Economic Area) Regulations is an EEA national who has been exercising their free movement rights in the UK by working for themselves and generating an income in their self-employment.
+The definition of a self-employed person under the Immigration (European Economic Area) Regulations is an EEA national who has been exercising their free movement rights in the UK by working for themselves and generating an income in their self-employment.
+This definition has been adopted by Appendix EU in respect of settled status for the self-employed.

-The self-employed applicant must provide evidence to show they have been undertaking economic activity, and in this economic activity they have personal responsibility for their business and personal freedom to make the decisions affecting this business.
+The self-employed applicant must provide evidence to show they have been undertaking economic activity (i.e. their NINs), and they may be required to show that in this economic activity they have personal responsibility for their business and personal freedom to make the decisions affecting this business.

 What is ‘genuine and effective’ self-employment

-The self-employed must show that their economic activity is ‘genuine and effective’.
+The self-employed may be required to show that their economic activity is ‘genuine and effective’.
 The term ‘genuine and effective’ comes from European case law, and affects both the employed and the self employed.

-The Home Office will consider applications from the self-employed on an individual basis, looking at the following factors:-
+The Home Office will consider applications from the self-employed on an individual basis, and may require evidence of the following factors:-

 - Whether the activity in the business was regular or intermittent (favouring regular activity);